 Review how you ask for and record consent.

-- Identify from your records of processing activities which activities use consent as a legal basis of processing.
+- Identify from your records of processing activities which activities use consent as a legal basis for processing;

-- Make sure you obtain valid consent from individuals.
+- make sure you obtain valid consent from data subjects;

 Create systems to record and manage ongoing consent.